mal4k3009/zillion-builders/CHAT-SYSTEM-DOCS.md

 ---

-*This real-time chat system provides a complete, professional-grade messaging solution that integrates seamlessly with the Zillion Builders project management platform.*
+*This real-time chat system provides a complete, professional-grade messaging solution that integrates seamlessly with the Sentiment AI Real Estate project management platform.*